 (2) In investing any trust funds held by the University from time to time in a common fund or in a separate trust the Board of Directors in addition to the power to invest as trust funds may be invested under Part III of the Trustees Act 1962 also has power, unless otherwise provided in the trust instrument, to invest in the purchase of improved or unimproved land or in the making of improvements on any land vested in or owned by the University.

-[Section 24 amended by No. 1 of 1997 s.
+[Section 24 amended: No. 1 of 1997 s.
 18; No. 8 of 2005 s.
 48.]

 Part 6 — General